She Loves Me (1979 TV play): Broadcast

-The play was originally going to be screened on 22 December 1978 but for unknown reasons the play was postponed to the 13 April 1979.
-It was later broadcast in the USA on PBS on the 19 December 1979.
+The play was originally going to be screened on 22 December 1978 but for unknown reasons the play was postponed to 13 April 1979.
+It was later broadcast in the USA on PBS on 19 December 1979.

-Critical reception
+Reception

 The play received several positive reviews from critics.
-The New York Times article said The Score is exceptionally good, the equal of Mr. Harnick's and Mr. Bock's “Fiorello!” or “Fiddler on the Roof.”
+The New York Times said "the score is exceptionally good, the equal of Mr. Harnick's and Mr. Bock's Fiorello! or Fiddler on the Roof."
 The News Journal described it as a musical with style, grace and great performances.